markt-de/puppet-acme/README.md

 ## Fork

 This module is a fork of the excellent [bzed/bzed-letsencrypt](https://github.com/bzed/bzed-letsencrypt/).
-The fork was necessary in order to support acme.sh instead of dehydrated.
+The fork was necessary in order to use acme.sh instead of dehydrated.

 ## License
+Copyright (C) 2017-2020 Frank Wall
 Based on [bzed/bzed-letsencrypt](https://github.com/bzed/bzed-letsencrypt/), Copyright 2017 Bernd Zeimetz.

 Let's Encrypt is a trademark of the Internet Security Research Group.
 All rights reserved.